mhho3082/dotfiles/README.md

 If you want to use my config, I would advise you to fork this repo, look through the code, and remove the parts you don't need first.

-I currently use Manjaro with Xfce, and have only tested this config on my own machine.
+I have recently hopped to `EndeavourOS` with i3, and have only tested this config on my own machine.
 If you find any bugs, feel free to file an issue
 (but I cannot promise a response).